erich666/McUsd/unit_tests/cubes_r_normals/README.md

     float4 inputs:bias =  (-1,  1, -1, -1)
     float4 inputs:scale = ( 2, -2,  2,  2)

+Here the green (Y) component is negated in both bias and scale.
+This type of adjustment is used in the McUsd.usda test file, in fact, testing the feature.

 Compare r_normal_map_reversed_x.png with r_normal_map.png and you'll see the "reddish" and "dark greenish teal" parts of the map are swapped.
 For r_normal_map_reversed_y.png the "greenish" parts are swapped with the "dark bluish purple" parts.